GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Both Scrapyard and Emacs provide search as a built-in feature in the former case and, for example, through the `lgrep` command in the recent.

-### Hyperlinking from org-wiki to Scrpayard and vice versa
+### Hyperlinking from org-wiki to Scrapyard and vice versa

 If necessary, it is possible to create links from org-wiki to archives and documents in Scrapyard and vice versa.
 I assume that you are using [RHO Emacs](https://rho-emacs.sourceforge.io) distribution in Windows with the preinstalled org-protocol (you need to configure org-protocol manually otherwise).

 #### Referencing from org-wiki to Scrapyard